ModelCloud/PyPcre/README.md

 * 10/11/2025 [0.2.0](https://github.com/ModelCloud/PyPcre/releases/tag/v0.2.0): 🤗 Full `GIL=0` compliance for Python >= 3.13T.
 Reduced cache thread contention.
 Improved performance for all api.
 Expanded ci testing coverage.
 FreeBSD, Solaris, and Windows compatibility validated.
 * 10/09/2025 [0.1.0](https://github.com/ModelCloud/PyPcre/releases/tag/v0.1.0): 🎉 First release.
 Thread safe, auto JIT, auto pattern caching and optimistic linking to system library for fast install.

+## Why PyPcre:

+PyPcre is a modern Pcre2 binding designed to be both super fast and thread-safe in the `GIL=0` world.
+In the old days of global interpreter locks, Python had real threads but mostly fake concurrency (with the exception of some low-level apis and packages).
+In 2025, Python is moving toward full `GIl=0` design which will unlock true multi-threaded concurrency and finally bring Python in parity with other modern languages.

+Many Python regular expression packages will either out-right segfault due to safety under `GIL=0` or suffer sub-optimal performance due to non-threaded design mindset.

+PyPcre is fully ci tested where every single api and Pcre2 flag is tested in a continuous development environment backed by the ModelCloud.AI team.
+Fuzz (clobber) tests are also performed to catch any memory safety, accuracy, or memory leak regressions.

 ## Installation

 ```bash